michalroots/michalroots.github.io/_pages/books.md

 - *Insight* (European Youth Parliament)
 - *Stroboheroes* (European Youth Parliament)

+<p></p>

 ### 📕 Let's make a Handbook
-I'll take your team on a facilitated journey, resulting in a crystal clear, concise, and delightful handbook for your organisation.
+I'll take your team on a facilitated journey, resulting in a **crystal clear, concise, and delightful handbook** for your organisation.
 <br>
 - Time commitment: 2-5 days IRL
 - Perfect for organisations needing to organise their tools, processes and stories